andyfriesen/andyfriesen.github.io/_posts/2014-10-07-unique_ptr.md

 ---
 I just watched [Jonathan Blow's proposal](http://www.youtube.com/watch?v=TH9VCN6UkyQ) for a new programming language, which got me thinking about the difficulties that motivated the talk.

-In particular, I think `unique_ptr<>` is fantastic, but I'm curious about what it costs.
+In particular, I think `unique_ptr<>` is fantastic, but I'm curious about how it affects compile times and code size.
 Let's find out.

 First, some C++